-As mentioned above, the weakening of the heart muscle can cause a part of the heart can swell up like a balloon.
+The weakening of the heart muscle can cause a part of the heart to swell like a balloon.
 With every heartbeat, the parts that are weak are unable to contract.
 This gives it a unique appearance on echocardiography (ultrasound of the heart), like that of a balloon.
 This resembles an octopus trap (round wide base, narrow neck), called tako-tsubo in Japanese.
 For this reason, broken heart syndrome is also called Takotsubo cardiomyopathy, a term coined in Japan.

 What are the symptoms of broken heart syndrome?

 Symptoms are similar to that of a heart attack and heart failure.
 The most common ones include

 • Chest pain: this can be sudden and severe in onset

 • Shortness of breath: with regular activity or especially while lying flat, waking up in the middle of the night gasping for air.
 In severe cases, some may only get sleep when propped up on multiple pillows, or sitting up

 • Passing out: This can be due to irregular heartbeats, which are not effective in pumping blood

 Symptoms may occur anywhere from a few minutes to a few hours after a stressful situation.
 In severe cases, some patients can go into a shock due to inadequate pumping function of the heart.

 Emergency care should always be sought immediately for sudden onset chest pain or worsening shortness of breath.
 Apart from getting an EKG, echocardiogram (ultrasound of the heart) and some blood tests, it is important to rule out any possible blockages in the arteries of the heart that may be causing the symptoms.
 A coronary angiogram is a special X-ray test to analyze whether the coronary arteries are blocked or narrowed.
 Depending on individual presentations, the coronary angiogram may be done before other tests to make sure blockages are not present.